quist00/carpentries.org/pages/it-developer.md

 ## Compensation and Benefits

 This is a remote position.
-All qualified applicants are highly encouraged to apply, however, candidates with work authorization in either
+All qualified applicants are highly encouraged to apply, however, candidates with work authorisation in either
 Europe or South Africa will receive priority consideration.

 Compensation will be $77,520 - $107,999 USD annually, commensurate with experience.
 This compensation may need to be adjusted in accordance